WebGPU Shader Language Development: Vertex, Fragment, Compute Shaders for Programmers

 Reviews & Discussions

-The author has a gift for explaining complex concepts about Development:.
+I keep coming back to this book whenever I need guidance on shader.
 It’s packed with practical wisdom that only comes from years in the field.

 This resource is indispensable for anyone working in compute.